 - Communicating about work

-Many of the workflow tasks for nonprofit fundraising campaigns are filled with similar “work about work” tasks that are necessary but take up time and effort that could otherwise be used on more valuable activities.
+Many of the tasks associated with nonprofit fundraising campaigns are filled with similar “work about work” tasks.
+They’re necessary, but they take up time and effort that could otherwise be used on more valuable activities.

 Fundraising management software is designed to address that dilemma.
 It uses well-organized donor information, integrations, and automation tools to help streamline your workflows and overcome task management challenges regardless of campaign type.